-Such an interpretation of the parameter specialization as Higgsing has been discussed in the various contexts.
+Such an interpretation of the parameter specialization as Higgsing has been discussed in various contexts.
 It has been known that one can move on to the root of Higgs branch of the moduli space of supersymmetric vacua by tuning the Coulomb moduli~\cite{Dorey:1998yh,Dorey:1999zk}.
-In the context of topological string, the idea of Higgsing is used to describe the geometric transition~\cite{Gopakumar:1998ki}.
-For the primary example of the transition between the resolved and deformed conifolds, one may discuss the open string degrees of freedom on the Lagrangian submanifold on the deformed conifold side, which is given as the cotangent bundle $T^*\!S^3$ and its Lagrangian $S^3$.
+In the context of topological string theory, the idea of Higgsing is used to describe the geometric transition~\cite{Gopakumar:1998ki}.
+For the primary example of the transition between resolved and deformed conifolds, one may discuss open string degrees of freedom on the Lagrangian submanifold on the deformed conifold side, which is given as the cotangent bundle $T^\vee\mathbb{S}^3$ and its Lagrangian $\mathbb{S}^3$.
 From this point of view, the Higgsing condition on the K\"ahler parameter is interpreted as the flux quantization condition.
-Along this direction, we may apply a similar interpretation to the current situation.
-Geometrically, the irreducible part is interpreted as a subvariety of the whole quiver variety: The graded quiver variety is decomposed into direct product under the $q$-segment condition~\cite[\S{4}]{Nakajima:1999JAMS}.
+In this direction, we may apply a similar interpretation to the current situation.
+Geometrically, the irreducible part corresponds to a subvariety of the whole quiver variety~\cite{Nakajima:1999JAMS}.
 Hence, the Higgsed $qq$-character, which describes the irreducible module, is expected to correspond to this irreducible subvariety of the quiver variety.
-This is a geometric representation theoretical interpretation of the Higgsing process.
+This is a geometric representation theoretical interpretation of the Higgs mechanism.